 The UMBC M.A. program in Applied Sociology awards as many as 20 M.A. degrees annually, making it one of the largest M.A.-only sociology graduate programs in the United States.
-Our program has a community of about 60 M.A. students taking courses at any time.
 Many courses are offered exclusively to M.A. students while others are open to both graduate and advanced undergraduate students.
 The program is designed to be completed on a full-time or part-time basis.
 Courses are offered at 4:30-7:00 pm or 7:10-9:40 pm one day per week Monday through Thursday to accommodate students with full-time employment or other obligations.

-Students can enter the program either in the fall or spring semesters, with November 15 as the deadline for spring admission and June 1 for fall admission (April 1 for best consideration).
+Students can enter the program either in the fall or spring semesters, with November 15 as the deadline for spring admission and March 15 for fall admission.
 Deadlines for international applicants are slightly earlier.
 Apply here.